-I am a second year PhD scientist at the working group for Computational Statistics at the Ludwig-Maximilian-University Munich, working on automatic machine learning.
+I am a third year PhD scientist at the chaif of Statistical Learning and Data Science at the Ludwig-Maximilian-University Munich, working on automatic machine learning.

 At the moment, I am mainly interested in automatic feature preprocessing, feature extraction, and model selection.
 This encompasses parameterizing the different possibilities of choosing feature preprocessing and modeling pipelines, using black-box optimization methods (for example model based optimization) to choose well-performing parameters for this pipeline, and trading off the cost and accuracy of different performance evaluation methods in a multi fidelity optimization approach.